Home Page

 Welcome To Our Institution!

-The University of Arizona College of Medicine - Tucson Office of Diversity, Equity and Inclusion welcomes you!
+The University of Arizona College of Medicine - Tucson Office of Access, Community and Belonging welcomes you!

 Whether you are a visitor, alumni, prospective or current student, resident/fellow, faculty, or staff, we invite you to take a closer look at our institution.
 You will find a group committed to enhancing the climate to produce professionals who are prepared to address the healthcare needs of our community through patient care and research.